 One Piece of Math a Day

-This is a mirror of the daily Samuel Vaiter's tweet series available here.
-One piece of math = one slide = one tweet every (working) day.
+This is a mirror of the daily Samuel Vaiter's serie available on twitter and bluesky.
+One piece of math = one slide = one post every (working) day.
 All content is available under the CC BY-SA license.

 November 2024